sheepbelldoor/RCFuzzer_fuzzbench/README.md

 ./docker/build.sh
 ```

-Then, build the all-in-one docker including `autofz` and all the fuzzers/benchmarks.
+Then, build the all-in-one docker including `rcfuzzer` and all the fuzzers/benchmarks.

 ```
 ./build.sh